 People with my type preferences have a tendency to make decisions without consulting or even telling others, and without regular contact with colleagues there is a danger that this happens more often.
 Also, like all introverts, I have extraverted aspects to my personality, with Extraverted Intuition being the most pronounced for me.
 Under normal circumstances, I enjoy brainstorming, swapping ideas, and sharing possibilities with other people.

 Now that I am isolated at home, this aspect has found other ways to express itself.
 For example, conversations with my partner have become more random and obscure.
 Fortunately, with preferences for INFP, she also has Extraverted Intuition as part of her personality, but someone with a different personality type could find this difficult.

 I’m not entirely sure, for example, what all my work colleagues think of this, as I am also tending to be more participative than you might expect in the Skype and other online discussions that I am now having.
 And every now and then, I get up from my desk and walk around the house, just to re-acquaint myself with a small sliver of the outside world.

 Personality Assessments Help Us Understand Ourselves

-Type tools like the MBTI assessment don’t seek to place people in some stereotyped extravert or introvert box, but rather to help us understand ourselves better.
+Type tools like the Myers-Briggs don’t seek to place people in some stereotyped extravert or introvert box, but rather to help us understand ourselves better.
 And that includes an explicit recognition that we are complex, nuanced individuals who are affected by our current circumstances as well as by our underlying personality.